Open

 Once captured, you can turn anonymous traffic into predictable revenue — through 1:1 outreach, not broad segments.

-This is the philosophy behind Open Capture: every visitor is a potential relationship you can personalize.
+This is the philosophy behind Open Capture : every visitor is a potential relationship you can personalize.

-Google reviews directly influence how many customers choose you.
+• Use Google Reviews to Increase Ranking & Orders Google reviews directly influence how many customers choose you.
+Weekly checklist: ask for reviews after positive experiences

 • respond to every review